wp-plugins/sexybookmarks/readme.txt

 * Fixed CSS problem for those of you who get colored boxes on hover
 * A few minor CSS fixes/tweaks
 * Added a check of permalink structure so that ALL subscribe to comments links will work no matter how your permalinks are set up.
-* Fixed css error causing Tipd, Tumblr, and PFBuzz images to disappear
-* Fixed Subscribe to comments feed link and a typo in one of the URL shortening services
-* Added Tipd, Tumblr, and PFBuzz

 = Latest News =